Certificate in Cancer Immunotherapy Module 3: Immune Checkpoint Blockade

 • Identify negative downstream regulatory motifs and pathways associated with ICR signaling.

-• Distinguish the distinct activities of antibodies that target PD-1 compared to those that target PD-L1
+• Distinguish the distinct activities of antibodies that target PD-1 compared to those that target PD-L1.

 Biomarkers of Response to ICB and General Clinical Utility